metinvan/nodeexp/README.md

 ### Introduction

-  This Node.js based back-end application includes two versions of the API that parses the http post data in the form of JSON object.
-The back-end will extract the firstName, lastName and the clientID.
-Afterwards, a JSON object response will be sent back to the the APi caller, with a very well formatted field values.
+  This Node.js based back-end application includes two versions of the API that parses the http post data in the form of a JSON object.
+The back-end will extract the firstName, lastName and the clientId.
+Afterwards, a JSON object response will be sent back to the APi client, with a well formatted field values.

+### WebPack & TypeScript

+   WebPack is the main build tool to concatenate, compress or minify the source code for faster loading / execution time when the application will be deployed to production.

 ### Important Commands

   ```
   npm start
   npm test